Transferring funds across borders is never easy as you need to deal with different currencies, exchange rates, transfer fees, etc.

 - Price Comparison

 - Global Presence

-The major goal of Transferwise is to enable individuals to cut down on the huge commission rates offered on conversion while sending money across borders.
+The major goal of Wise is to enable individuals to cut down on the huge commission rates offered on conversion while sending money across borders.

-It was when the Estonian founders that they were shelling out huge sums of money in the names of the commission that they started taking the matter into their own hands and started Transferwise.
+It was when the Estonian founders were shelling out huge sums of money in the names of the commision that they started taking the matter into their own hands and started Wise.

-Since their launch, the concept down on cutting down on the bank commission allowed them to move over £3bn.
+Since their launch, the concept of cutting down on the bank commission allowed them to move over £3bn.
 And their business model came in from some huge appreciation from individuals and businesses across the world.

 - Peer-to-Peer Money Transfer Service

 - A nominal fee charged for money transfers